 5) Look at what behaviors and ideas you might need to let go of to get what you really want

 6) Look at how you can support each other effectively and genuinely throughout the changes you make

 On the first visit, I usually ask the couple to come up with three responses to:

 “This relationship would be better for me if…..”

 The goal of therapy is to make changes so the couple will have increased satisfaction and feel more love and connection in the relationship.
 I use many different, short term, effective approaches to do this.

 Therapy gives both people insights about what different behavior they want to see in themselves and what different behavior they want to see in their partner.
-For couples that decide not to stay together, therapy can give you insight to know yourself and what your wants and needs are for any future relationship.
+For couples that decide not to stay together, therapy can give you the insight to know yourself and what your wants and needs are for any future relationship.

-I also meet with couples prior to weddings and holy unions.
 Pre-Marital counseling gives couples the opportunity to look at issues that often come up in relationships before they come up!
 This gives the couple the chance to see where they have differences in values and beliefs, and how they can prevent conflict when these differences arise.
 You don’t have to agree on everything to have a good relationship, but you have to respect the differences.
 I have a pre-commitment questionnaire that addresses relationship issues.

 Need more information about IMAGO Relationship Therapy, fill out the information below: